-- (1) Admission Requirements: See §15.2.4. - (2) Promotion - To be promoted to the next year students will need a grade point average of at least 2.7 in Fall/Winter, and Departmental recommendation. - b.
+- a.
+To be promoted to the next year students will need a grade point average of at least 2.7 in Fall/Winter, and Departmental recommendation. - b.
 A grade of either D or D+ in a central subject may normally be credited only once in a BDes student's program.
-For any subsequent ★3 or ★6 in which either D or D+ is received, an alternate ★3 or ★6 approved by the Department must be substituted.
+For any subsequent ★3 or ★6 in which either D or D+ is received, an alternate ★3 or ★6 approved by the Department must be substituted. - c.

-- c.
 Final-year requirements include a minimum GPA of 2.7 on the last ★27 taken toward the degree in the General, Printmaking, Computing Science, and Social Sciences Routes, and on the last ★30 taken toward the degree in the Business/Marketing, and Engineering Routes, and Departmental recommendation. - d.
 For students undertaking the Computing Science Route, a minimum GPA of 2.7 will be required for all Math and Computing Science courses in Years 1 and 2 before proceeding to Computing Science 200-, 300-, and 400-level courses. - e.
-For students undertaking the Social Sciences Route a minimum of ★18 to a maximum of ★27 is required from the following:
+For students undertaking the Social Sciences Route, Social Science Option courses must be chosen from the following disciplines: